 - Making drugs available at affordable prices: how universities’ technology transfer offices can help developing countries: article in JIPLP in 2007

 - Applying Traditional Property Laws to Intellectual Property Transactions: article at EIPR 236

 Papers for which Mark was a lead author

-- Brexit and IP (November 2017): a note of requests from the UK IP professions to the Lord Chancellor’s Brexit Law Committee.
+- Brexit and IP (December 2017): a note of requests from the UK IP professions to the UK government.